AndrewLabbe/TriviaGame/README.md

 Small Changes

 - End quiz when out of questions
-- Have score server side (ClientInfo)

 Big Things

 - Kill switch for server
 - **GUI**
+- Client does not quit if server quits

 Doc says with no context:
 (You would need to figure out a way so that server doesn’t get stuck in a deadlock or an infinite wait.)